borela/naomi/README.md

-Sublime highlighting system is amazing and fast, it uses only regular expressions and do a ton of optimizations, that alone made me stop using IDEs with systems that scans the project do perform the highlighting.
+Sublime highlighting system is amazing and fast, it uses only regular expressions and do a ton of optimizations, that alone made me stop using IDEs with systems that scans the project to perform the highlighting.

 The problem is that in some languages is not possible to differentiate constants and variables just using regular expressions, the solution then is that you must